-GBL (gamma butyrolactone) and 1,4-BD (1,4-butanediol) are chemicals that are closely related to GHB.
+GBL (gamma-butyrolactone) and 1,4-BD (1,4-butanediol) are chemicals that are closely related to GHB.
 Once GBL or 1,4-BD enter the body, they convert to GHB almost immediately.
-GHB usually comes as a colorless, odorless, bitter or salty liquid, which is usually sold in small bottles or vials.
+GHB comes as a colorless, odorless, bitter or salty liquid, which sale in small bottles or vials.
 It can also come as a bright blue liquid known as ‘blue nitro’, and less commonly as a crystal powder.

 G, fantasy, grievous bodily harm (GBH), juice, liquid ecstasy, liquid E, liquid X, Georgia Home Boy, soap, scoop, cherry meth, blue nitro, fishies.

-Ketamine is used by medical practitioners and veterinarians as an anaesthetic.
-It is sometimes used illegally by people to get high.
-Ketamine can produce hallucinogenic effects, causing a person to see, hear, smell, feel or taste things that aren’t really there or are different from how they are in reality.
+Ketamine used by medical practitioners and veterinarians as an anesthetic.
+It is sometimes used illegal by people to get high.
+Ketamine can produce hallucinogenic effects, causing a person to see, hear, smell, feel or taste things.
+That isn’t really there or are different from how they are in reality.

-When it’s sold illegally, ketamine usually comes as a white crystalline powder.
-It can also be made into tablets and pills, or dissolved in a liquid.
-A number of clinical trials and studies are currently being undertaken to assess ketamine as a treatment for depression, early indications are showing good results.
+When it sold illegally, ketamine comes as a white crystalline powder.
+It can made into tablets and pills or dissolved in a liquid.
+A number of clinical trials and studies currently undertaken to assess ketamine as a treatment for depression, indications are showing good results.

 Marijuana is a preparation of the cannabis plant for use as a psychoactive drug and as medicine.
-The principal psychoactive constituent of marijuana is tetrahydrocannabinol (THC), one of hundreds of compounds in the plant.
-It is and historically has been used as a recreational drug, as a medicine, and in religious ceremonies.
+The principal psychoactive constituent of marijuana is tetrahydrocannabinol (THC).
+One of the hundreds of compounds in the plant.
+It is historically has used as a recreational drug, as a medicine, and in religious ceremonies.

-Most countries have laws restricting the use and sale of marijuana, although that in changing in some place, including the United States.
-In recent years, many states have legalized the controlled medical use in pain and muscle spasm control and to reduce side effects of cancer treatment, such as nausea and vomiting.
+Most countries have laws restricting the use and sale of marijuana.
+Although that is changing in someplace, including the United States.
+In recent years, many states have legalized controlled medical use in pain and muscle spasm control.
+It reduces the side effects of cancer treatment, such as nausea and vomiting.

-Methadone is a prescription drug, and is part of a group of drugs known as opioids.
+Methadone is a prescription drug and is part of a group of drugs known as opioids.
 Opioids are depressant drugs, which means they slow down the messages traveling between the brain and the rest of the body.
-Methadone is taken as a replacement for heroin and other opioids as part of treatment for dependence on these drugs.
+Methadone takes as a replacement for heroin and other opioids as part of treatment for dependence on these drugs.

-Replacing a drug of dependence with a prescribed drug in this way is known as pharmacotherapy.
-As well as improving wellbeing by preventing physical withdrawal, pharmacotherapy helps to stabilize the lives of people who are dependent on heroin and other opioids, and to reduce the harms related to drug use.
-Methadone is also used to relieve pain following heart attacks, trauma and surgery.
+Replacing a drug of dependence with a prescribed drug in this way known as pharmacotherapy.
+As well as improving wellbeing by preventing physical withdrawal.
+Pharmacotherapy helps to stabilize the lives of people.
+Who are dependent on heroin and other opioids and to reduce the harms related to drug use.
+Methadone used to relieve pain following heart attacks, trauma, and surgery.

 Opium is a depressant drug, which means it slows down the messages traveling between your brain and body.
-Derived from the poppy (Papaver somniferum), it was traditionally cultivated in the Mediterranean and Asia.
+Derived from the poppy (Papaver somniferum).
+It traditionally cultivated in the Mediterranean and Asia.
 The Opium Poppy is one of the oldest plants in recorded history, with information dating back to 5,000 BCE.

-A milky exudate called latex is collected from the poppy, air dried and manufactured into a brown powder or resin.
+A milky exudate called latex collected from the poppy, air-dried and manufactured into a brown powder or resin.
 This latex contains a combination of active chemicals such as morphine and codeine.